IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 - *scope* (REQUIRED): The scope granted by the Authorization Server [JWT Access Token, Section 2.2.3].

-- *nbf* (OPTIONAL): The earliest time in Numeric Date format the token SHALL be accepted [JWT, Section 4.1.5].
+- *nbf* (OPTIONAL): The earliest time in Numeric Date format the token shall  be accepted [JWT, Section 4.1.5].

 - *iat* (REQUIRED): The issuing date in Numeric Date format [JWT Access Token, Section 2.2].